Monday, April 6, 2026

 I'm as surprised as anyone else might be, knowing of Ed Wood's notorious artistic failings, to find that anything he did registers as "good."
 And FINAL CURTAIN boasts many of the same failings as Wood's full-length movies.
 But judging CURTAIN only by its symbolic discourse, it is good on those terms.
 This 22-minute item is like a massively clumsy version of Edgar Allan Poe-- and though I can't prove it, I suspect Poe was one of Wood's inspirations for his sometimes-rambling confessional narratives.

 Long ago, SF critic Algis Budrys wrote an essay on HP Lovecraft for some SF-magazine, archly claiming that Lovecraft mastered a POV Budrys called "first person hysterical."
-It wasn't true of Lovecraft at his best, but it was true of a lot of Poe, whether the frenzied narrators dealt with physical danger (the torture-victim of "Pit and the Pendulum") or with internal upheavals (the protagonist of "Tell-Tale Heart").
-And "first-person hysterical" certainly fits the unnamed protagonist of CURTAIN.
+The comment wasn't true of Lovecraft at his best, but it was true of a lot of the works of HPL's literary idol Edgar Allan Poe, whether Poe's frenzied narrators dealt with physical danger (the torture-victim of "Pit and the Pendulum") or with internal upheavals (the protagonist of "Tell-Tale Heart").
+And "first-person hysterical" certainly fits the unnamed protagonist of CURTAIN, as attested by the snatch of dialogue printed above, from the very beginning of the story.

 Does Wood come close to tapping Poe's unique exploration of the dark side of human psychology?
 No, but I think Wood, even though he made this pilot when he was still in his thirties, showed a penchant for death-haunted characters throughout most of his cinematic career.
-The barely mobile "vampire" is the eminence of this short tale, bringing fatality like the spirit of the Red Death in the famed Poe story.
-I can imagine that any TV personnel who might have watched this production would have been entirely correct to dismiss it as having no prime-time potential.
-But in some ways, CURTAIN does a better job at translating Wood's anxieties into a "personal myth"-- one with at least a little more universality than the director's passion for angora sweaters.
+Whatever TV-network might've watched Wood's pilot-episodes would have been entirely justifying on rejecting them as having no prime-time potential.
+But in some ways, the short CURTAIN does a better job than the full-length features at translating Wood's anxieties into a "personal myth"-- one with at least a little more universality than the director's passion for angora sweaters.

 No comments: